ricardoribas/bash-commands/README.md

 9 - `image-stepper`: Create images for all the steps inside a docker image:tag.
 Credits for [docker-in-practice](https://github.com/docker-in-practice/image-stepper)

 10 - `open-branch`: Open the repository url of the current branch.
 It requires that the branch is available remotely.
 Otherwise, a 404 will be returned.

+11 - `install-localhost-https`: Install a https localhost certificate and save the key files on the current directory.